Teaching Research

 In my experience, most students come into the class with an orientation toward research that is not inquiry-based.
 Their goal is to find sources “prove” their position about an argument that they’ve already determined.
 Many imagine that this is the purpose for integrating quotes: I am finding an expert who agrees with me so that I can add credibility to my existing argument.

 I don’t think this is a productive way to approach research.
 But it’s really hard to shift this orientation in four weeks.
 So I’m not sure that I’m doing it very well.
-But my long-term goal is to encourage students to develop a more inquiry-based researcher stance.
+Still, my long-term goal is to encourage students to develop a more inquiry-based researcher stance.

 I think that I do this in small ways throughout the achievement of the other goals on this list.
 One way that this happens is at the beginning of the unit through the development of research questions.
 Asking questions like “Why are grades so bad at motivating students?” instead of a questions like “Is there an impact on motivation when a first-year writing student gets a failing grade early in the semester vs. later in the semester?” shows this orientation clearly.
 One of these questions assumes that grades are bad at motivating students, and the other is asking a question about whether or not there’s an impact.
-Helping students to understand the difference (usually by giving them some “leading” questions and then having them identify more inquiry-driven questions) can be helpful here.
+Helping students to understand the difference (usually by giving them some “leading” questions and then having them identify more inquiry-driven questions — more modeling!) can be helpful here.

 I also model uncertainty and curiosity as often as I can.
 One of the library workbook exercises talks about how our research questions shouldn’t be questions that we already know the answer to, and they should be questions that take multiple sources to answer.
 I think that having students make direct connections across their sources and structuring an assignment around reflecting what they’ve learned (rather than producing another form of argumentative writing) can be helpful, too.

 I think this can also happen as students’ research questions evolve based on what they learn and the resources that are available to them.
 In the Process Log portion of my annotated bibliography assignment, I ask students to trace the evolution of their project over the course of the unit.
+In recent semesters, I’ve also asked students to make some connections across at least a few of their sources as part of at least 3 annotations in their annotated bib.

 But I still don’t think I’m nailing an inquiry-based approach.
 I also feel like when students spend the majority of the semester composing things that focus on academic argumentation, it can be difficult to get them to switch course, especially with only 1/3rd of the semester to go, at a time in the semester when we’re all pretty tired.
 So, if anything, this is an aspirational learning goal and something I’m still actively working through.